Got Bees? We Rescue, Remove & Relocate.

 Pesticide Free Honeybee Rescue…It’s the right thing to do.
 Every third bite of food we eat is pollinated by honeybees.

 Colony collapse disorder (or CCD) is a phenomenon in which worker bees from a beehive or European honeybee colony abruptly disappear.
 While such disappearances have occurred throughout the history of apiculture, the term colony collapse disorder was first applied to a drastic rise in the number of disappearances of Western honeybee colonies in North America in late 2006.
 Aside from fundamental concerns about the survival of bee species, colony collapse is economically significant because many agricultural crops worldwide are pollinated by bees. [more on CCD] Source: Wikipedia

 Swarms: It is important to understand the difference between a hive or colony (synonymous terms) and a swarm, which is defined as a temporary group or clump of honeybees that has attached itself to a structure on a client’s property.

 Generally speaking, one should not worry about this temporary holding pattern that honeybees use while searching for a new hive location.
 The bees will typically disperse on their own in a matter of three to seven days.
 If, however, you would like us to remove and or manage the swarm, we will do that.
-Just call us for details.
+Just call us for details and our fee.